Brian Connor (pastor): Ministry

 On November 13, 2001, he appeared on Dateline NBC casting demons out of an American baptist.
 He founded and led the Good Shepherd Institute which helped spiritually oppressed people.
 He was featured in Esquire (August 2002) and FHM (August 2003) and seen on The History Channel, A&E Channel, Biography Channel and The Learning Channel.

 Death

 Connor died on Saturday, November 8, 2014.
-Aside from his mother, Mary Connor, He is survived by his wife June Christopher Connor of Folly Beach; 2 daughters, Amy Connor Bradley and husband Dr. Raymond J. Bradley of New Bern, NC, Carey Connor McNamara and husband Dr. Robert McNamara of Mt.
-Pleasant; the girls' mother, Faye Vickery Connor of Mt Pleasant, a step-son, Jonathan "Jay" Argoe Jr. of Folly Beach; brother James "Jim" Connor and wife Janet of Floyd, VA; grandchildren, Caroline, Samuel, and Benjamin Bradley, and Connor McNamara.